-objective circumstances and perceptions of them are located in society and also in the frames of meaning with which we live.
+We argue for a conception of wellbeing that takes account of the objective circumstances of the person and their subjective evaluation of these.
+But both the objective circumstances and perceptions of them are located in society and also in the frames of meaning with which we live.
 Thus, wellbeing is also and necessarily a relational and dynamic concept.
 States of wellbeing/illbeing are continually produced in the interplay within the social, political, economic and cultural processes of human social being.
 It cannot be conceived just as an outcome, but must be understood also as a process (Gough and McGregor, 2007:5).

-The wellbeing approach is premised on the belief that people cannot be wholly defined by their wealth or their poverty and that even the very poorest are active in constructing their wellbeing.6 The most recent work in this field demonstrating part of the growing interest in wellbeing has been the Wellbeing in Development Programme (WeD) at Bath University, which is conceptually based upon three main frameworks - (i) the resource profiles approach (Kebede and McGregor, 2003); (ii) a theory of human need developed by Doyal and Gough (1991) and (iii) Quality of Life Research.
+The wellbeing approach is premised on the belief that people cannot be wholly defined by their wealth or their poverty and that even the very poorest are active in constructing their wellbeing.
+The most recent work in this field demonstrating part of the growing interest in wellbeing has been the Wellbeing in Development Programme (WeD) at Bath University, which is conceptually based upon three main frameworks - (i) the resource profiles approach (Kebede and McGregor, 2003); (ii) a theory of human need developed by Doyal and Gough (1991) and (iii) Quality of Life Research.
 This literature postulates that people transform resources available to them into satisfiers and that a combination of satisfiers can result in the meeting of universal needs.
 Social scientists working on the umbrella concept of wellbeing have examined it from a range of different angles including research into the economics of happiness (Frey and Stutzer, 2002; Di Tella et al, 1997; Layard 2005); health-related quality of life (e.g. Skevington et al, 2004) and in the discipline of cross-cultural psychology (Berry and Sam, 1996).